 Pump the Brakes

 A lot of us want to power through a days’ workload and just get it over with without stopping.
 Or we take on projects that last for weeks or months with no breaks.
-This can actually be counterproductive and make you mentally lethargic or lead to burnout.
+This can be counterproductive and make you mentally sluggish or lead to burnout.
 Taking a break helps you recharge and can increase your motivation and creativity.
 Stand up from your desk at least once an hour and move your body around.
-Go for short walks if your job allows it and definitely don’t eat lunch at your desk or workspace.
+Go for short walks if your job allows it and don’t eat lunch at your desk or workspace.

 Sit Up Straight and Cut the Caffeine